July 19, 2022

-This past weekend we headed up to the Colorado mountains for Keystone Wine & Jazz Festival, which was, as awesome as always.
-This area is about one hour and 15 minutes west of Denver off of Interstate 70.
+This past weekend we headed up to the Colorado mountains for Keystone Wine & Jazz Festival, which was, as awesome, as always.
+This area is about one hour and 15 minutes west of Denver off Interstate 70.

 We stayed, however, in Silverthorne, Colorado, which is a free bus ride away from Keystone.
 And, as we found out, Silverthorne is brimming with tacos, so it was a good choice.

 We stayed at the new Hotel Indigo right next to the new Bluebird Market, Summit County’s only food hall.
 It’s terrific, and not only because it’s home to a taco joint.
-The opening of this Summit County food hall means the food choices are greatly expanded in Silverthorne, no only for tourists, but for the people who call the town home.
+The opening of this Summit County food hall means the food choices have been greatly expanded in Silverthorne, not only for tourists but for the people who call the town home.

-Of course, along with a snicker doodle cookie at Colorado Marketplace & Bakery, I ate tacos at Baja Chimayó.
+Of course, along with a snickerdoodle cookie at Colorado Marketplace & Bakery, I ate tacos at Baja Chimayó.
 Located next to an empanada vendor, this joint serves up $5 tacos to hungry customers.
-The headquarters of Baja Chimayo are just down the street in Dillon.
+The headquarters of Baja Chimayo is just down the street in Dillon.
 For those who may not know, Silverthorne and Dillon are the two towns just off I70.
 Silverthorne is mostly north and Dillon is south of the interstate.

-I got a baja fish taco (because the place is called BAJA Chimayo, and a grilled steak taco because… steak.
-To be honest, the baja fish was good, but the steak was excellent.
+The restaurant is BAJA Chimayo, so, I ordered a Baja fish taco, and a grilled steak taco because… steak.
+To be honest, the Baja fish was good, but the steak was excellent.
 That’s the one I’d truly recommend.
 I might be going through a steak phase though.

 Then, that night, I had tacos again.
 Lucky for us, inside Hotel Indigo is a locally owned restaurant with a Mexican twist.
-It’s called Kúcu Tequila Bistro, and it’s pretty darn delicious.
-We ate dinner, breakfast & a late night appetizer, so we should know.
+It’s Kúcu Tequila Bistro, and it’s pretty darn delicious.
+We ate dinner, breakfast & a late-night appetizer, so we should know.

 Plus, the tequila selection is off the hook.
 It’s probably the best selection of tequila in the Colorado mountains.

-For dinner on our first night, Ryan ordered a tequila flight of Don Fulano and the poblano rellenos.
-I got a bison flank steak taco and the special taco which was some sort of fried chicken in a tortilla what was yummy.
+For dinner on our first night, Ryan ordered a tequila flight of Don Fulano and the poblano Rellenos.
+I got a bison flank steak taco and the special taco which was some sort of fried chicken in a tortilla that was yummy.
 It was more like a wrap than a taco, but I didn’t care, because the fried chicken was delectable.
-We also had chips and salsa and bottle of wine.
+We also had chips and salsa and a bottle of wine.

-The next night we came in late, sat on the patio and enjoyed the queso fundido which is awesome.
+The next night we came in late, sat on the patio, and enjoyed the queso fundido which is ooey-gooey goodness.
 Melted cheese is always divine but with a pop of crunchy pepper, it truly hit the spot after a long day drinking wine in the sun.